I need to move out

 Can't stand living at home another minute?
 When one door shuts, here's how to make the right one open.

-Whatever your situation at home, ask if it's truly intolerable.
-The temptation to walk out can be hard to resist if you've just had another row with your dad, but is it something that can be sorted once tempers have cooled?
-If so, aim to find yourself some space - even if it means staying with friends or other family members.
+Whatever your situation at home, ask yourself if it’s truly intolerable.
+The temptation to walk out can be hard to resist if you’ve just had another row, but is it something that can be sorted out once tempers have cooled?
+If so, aim to find yourself some space – even if it means staying with friends or other family members.
 It has to be better than turning your back on the problem (and creating a whole set of others) by leaving home completely.
 Of course, in cases of violence, abuse or eviction, getting out in a hurry may seem like your only option.
-If so, and you don't have anywhere safe to go, here are your steps to safety:
+If so, and you don’t have anywhere safe to go, here are your steps to safety.

 Chances are you’re feeling vulnerable and confused, but you don’t have to go through this alone.
 There are a number of local and national agencies that can seek to house you in temporary accommodation, wherever you are in the country, at any time of day or night.

 If you’re out on the streets, and don’t know where to start, make Shelter your first port of call.
 This UK charity is dedicated to providing support and advice on all aspects of housing and homelessness, including help in emergencies.